Design Blog

 VNA Annual Report 2014

-VNA 2014 Annual Report2014 was a busy year for VNA Health Care.
+2014 was a busy year for VNA Health Care.
 VNA Navigators assisted 115,693 consumers during Open Enrollment under the Affordable Care Act, completing more applications per Navigator than all other Illinois grantees.
 Resolution Creative designed bilingual posters, fliers and brochures providing information during this process.
 Part of VNA’s mission is The Triple Aim:

-• improved health
+- improved health

-• improved patient experience
+- improved patient experience

-• reduced cost of care.
+- reduced cost of care.

 The 2014 Annual Report designed by Resolution Creative used triangle elements throughout as a motif recognizing the Triple Aim.
 With bold colors and a substantial uncoated paper stock, the information is organized to be pleasurable and easy to read for both the public they serve and their donors.
 Click here to flip through the annual report online.